-The Keyboard Builders' Digest is a weekly selection of the best keyboard related posts, mostly from related subs of Reddit.
-R/mk minus memes, cats, consumerism and ignorant questions.
+The Keyboard Builders' Digest is a weekly selection of the best DIY keyboard related posts, mostly from related subs of Reddit – r/mk minus memes, cats, consumerism and ignorant questions.

-It all started as a Covid lockdown project to neatly arrange my bookmarks and went somehow out of hand with 1000+ subscribers from all over the world.
+It all started out as a Covid lockdown project to neatly arrange my bookmarks and went somehow out of hand with 1800+ subscribers from all over the world.

 However, when I was finally content with my build, I stopped visiting r/mk for months (summer of 2020).